gattoramm/DataCamp/Courses/Python/Python Data Science Toolbox (Part 2)/Using iterators in PythonLand/README.md

+## Using iterators in PythonLand
+Here, you'll learn all about iterators and iterables, which you have already worked with before when writing for loops!
+You'll learn about some very useful functions that will allow you to effectively work with iterators and finish the chapter with a use case that is pertinent to the world of Data Science - dealing with large amounts of data - in this case, data from Twitter that you will load in chunks using iterators!

 ### Iterators vs Iterables
 Let's do a quick recall of what you've learned about **iterables** and **iterators**.
 Recall from the video that an *iterable* is an object that can return an *iterator*, while an *iterator* is an object that keeps state and produces the next value when you call `next()` on it.
 In this exercise, you will identify which object is an iterable and which is an *iterator*.